mhetrick/hetrickcv/README.md

 # HetrickCV User Manual

 ### 2-to-4 Mix Matrix
 This simple module takes in two inputs (CV or Audio).
 It produces four outputs that are various combinations of the two inputs.
-It is based on Julius O. Smith's description of a mix matrix for Schroeder Reverberators (https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html).
+It is based on [Julius O. Smith's description of a mix matrix for Schroeder Reverberators](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html).
 Despite its original use for spatializing audio, this can be a great module for creating CV permutations.

 ### ASR
 This can be thought of as a quad Sample-and-Hold.
 It is useful for creating melodic rounds and canons.
 When it receives a positive Clock input, the current voltage at the main input will be sampled and sent to the first output.
 On the next positive Clock input, the current voltage of the first output will be moved to the second output, and the first output will sample the main input again.